Induced gravitational waves: the effect of first order tensor perturbations: Results: peaked power spectra

+Finally, we can compare all three contributions to the total spectral density, shown in Fig.~\ref{DDssttst}.
+In this plot, we see that the scalar-scalar contribution drops around six orders of magnitude between the resonant peak and the cut-off at $k=2k_{p}$, whilst the tensor-tensor and scalar-tensor contributions dominate, particularly the scalar-tensor one.
+This shows that tensor terms must be included in the analysis of induced gravitational waves when there is a peak in the primordial scalar and tensor power spectrum, as the scalar-tensor terms become the dominant mode of production.

 We find that the total induced gravitational wave spectrum is in overall agreement with the results in Ref.~\cite{Chang:2022vlv} (see the blue curve in their Fig.~2).
-However we found that the amplitude of the spectral density drops off more steeply after the resonant peak on small scales.
+However, as far as the authors can tell we found that the amplitude of the spectral density drops off more steeply after the resonant peak on small scales.